giussepi/gtorch_utils/README.md

 import torch.optim as optim
-from gtorch_utils.constants import DB from gtorch_utils.models.managers import  ModelMGR from gtorch_utils.models.perceptrons import Perceptron
+from gtorch_utils.constants import DB from gtorch_utils.nns.managers.classification import  BasicModelMGR from gtorch_utils.nns.models.classification import Perceptron

-# Minimum example, see all the ModelMGR options in its class definition at gtorch_utils/models/managers.py.
+# Minimum example, see all the BasicModelMGR options in its class definition at gtorch_utils/models/managers.py.

 # GenericDataset is subclass of gtorch_utils.datasets.generic.BaseDataset that you must implement
 # to handle your dataset.
 You can pass argument to your class using dataset_kwargs

-ModelMGR(
+BasicModelMGR(
     model=Perceptron(3000, 102),
     dataset=GenericDataset,
     dataset_kwargs=dict(dbhandler=DBhandler, normalizer=Normalizer.MAX_NORM, val_size=.1),